ʻAbdu'l-Bahá's journeys to the West: Great Britain

 From 23 to 25 September, ʻAbdu'l-Bahá went to Bristol where he met with many leading individuals including David Graham Pole, Claude Montefiore, Alexander Whyte, Lady Evelyn Moreton among others.
-Rev. Peter Z. Easton, a Presbyterian in the Synod of the Northeast in New York who was stationed in Tabriz, Iran from 1873 to 1880, didn't have an appointment to meet ʻAbdu'l-Bahá.
+Rev. Peter Z. Easton, a Presbyterian in the Synod of the Northeast in New York who was stationed in Tabriz, Iran from 1873 to 1880, did not have an appointment to meet ʻAbdu'l-Bahá.
 Easton attempted to meet and challenge ʻAbdu'l-Bahá and in his actions made those around him uncomfortable; ʻAbdu'l-Bahá withdrew him to a private conversation and then he left.
-Later he printed a polemic attack on the religion, Bahaism — A Warning, in the Evangelical Christendom newspaper of London (September–October 1911 edition.)
+Later he printed a polemic attack on the religion, Bahaism—A Warning, in the Evangelical Christendom newspaper of London (September–October 1911 edition.)
 The polemic was later responded to by Mírzá Abu'l-Faḍl in his book The Brilliant Proof written in December 1911.

 ʻAbdu'l-Bahá returned to London on 25 September, and a pastor of a Congregational church in the east end of London invited him to give an address on the following Sunday evening. ʻAbdu'l-Bahá also visited to Oxford University where he met the higher Bible critic, Thomas Kelly Cheyne.
 Though ill, ʻAbdu'l-Bahá embraced him and praised his life's work.
 News of his activity in Britain was covered in New Zealand in a couple publications.

-Ezra Pound met with him about the end of September, later explaining to Margaret Craven that Pound approached him like "an inquisition… and came away feeling that questions would been an impertinence…."
+Ezra Pound met with him about the end of September, later explaining to Margaret Craven that Pound approached him like "an inquisition… and came away feeling that questions would have been an impertinence…."
 The whole point is that they have done instead of talking, and a persian movement for religious unity that claims the feminine soul equal to the male… is worth while."

 On 1 October 1911, he returned to Bristol to perform a wedding of Baháʼís who had traveled from Persia and who brought humble gifts as well.
 On 3 October ʻAbdu'l-Bahá left London for Paris, France.